FoxxMD/multi-scrobbler/README.md

 ## How Does multi-scrobbler (MS) Work?

-You set up configurations for one or more **Sources** and one or more **Clients**.
+You set up [configurations](https://foxxmd.github.io/multi-scrobbler/configuration) for one or more [**Sources**](https://foxxmd.github.io/multi-scrobbler/configuration/sources) and one or more [**Clients**](https://foxxmd.github.io/multi-scrobbler/configuration/clients).
 MS monitors all of your configured **Sources**.
-When new tracks are played by a Source it grabs that information and then sends it (scrobbles it) to all **Clients** that Source is configured to scrobble to.
+When new tracks are played by a Source MS grabs that information and then sends it (scrobbles it) to all **Clients** that Source is configured to forward to.

 ### Source

-A **Source** is a data source that contains information about tracks you are playing like a music player or platform.
-Examples are **Spotify, Jellyfin, Plex, Youtube Music, Airsonic**, etc...
+A [**Source**](https://foxxmd.github.io/multi-scrobbler/configuration/sources) is a data source that contains information about music you are playing or have listened to, like a desktop player, web music player, or cloud music service.
+Examples are **Spotify, Jellyfin, Plex, Youtube Music, Navidrome**, etc...

 Source configurations consist of: